indfo/myFirstOne/README.md

 Add one more line

-Added this line in Branch 1: modified in the same branch
+xAdded this line in Branch 1: modified in the same branch